IBAnimatable/IBAnimatable/README.md

 If you migrate from version 3.x.
 Please check out [IBAnimatable 4.0 Migration Guide](Documentation/IBAnimatable%204.0%20Migration%20Guide.md) for more information.

 ## Swift version
+### Swift 5.1
+There are no API breaking changes when migrating from Swift 5 to Swift 5.1 using IBAnimatable.

+If you are using Xcode 11 with Swift 5, please use the 6.0.0 release.

 ### Swift 4.2
 There are no API breaking changes when migrating from Swift 4.* to Swift 4.2 using IBAnimatable.